imfulee/jaqen/README.md

 This is just some notes on what I want it to do in the future.

 - Build a GUI, maybe with Go Wails?
+But if you already play a spreadsheet game I assume you would also know how to read some instructions :p
 - There are some performance left on the table, currently the way reading and writing to file works relatively slow compared to what a buffered read and a generator could do.
 Probably faster than Python though :p
 - Remove the need to copy the `config.xml` file into the directory